 Fees can be paid in cash or with credit card (Master-/ Visa card).
 We cannot accept Maestro or American Express cards.

-You can book an appointment via our appointment system.
+You can book an appointment online via our online booking system.

 For the protection of your privacy, please note that the Embassy only allows entry to the passport section five minutes before your scheduled appointment.
 For safety reasons, please refrain from bringing larger pieces of luggage such as suitcases of any kind or backpacks.